-The National Security Institute is excited to be a part of ICS Village at DEF CON 2021 with our exclusive panel titled: “Your Infrastructure is Encrypted: Protecting Critical Infrastructure from Ransomware”.
+The National Security Institute was excited to be a part of ICS Village at DEF CON 2021 with our exclusive panel titled: “Your Infrastructure is Encrypted: Protecting Critical Infrastructure from Ransomware”.

-NSI Fellows Ernie Bio, Jennifer DeTrani, and David Etue will be joining us for a discussion on ransomware, hosted by NSI Founder and Executive Director, Jamil Jaffer.
+NSI Fellows Ernie Bio, Jennifer DeTrani, and David Etue joined us for a discussion on ransomware, hosted by NSI Founder and Executive Director, Jamil Jaffer.

 To view the full ICS Village panel schedule, please click here.